 - 52% of consumers say they have made an additional purchase from a company after a positive customer service experience – Dimensional Research

 Over time, the value of providing top-notch customer service reduced due to the following drawbacks:

-- Irregular lookout for feedback: As we mentioned earlier, customers drive a business.
+Customers drive a business.
 Hence it’s essential to get as much feedback from them as possible and plan your next steps for the business accordingly.
 But with a vast array of customers, it becomes impossible to keep an eye out and collect their views on time.

 To combat the above issues companies reached out to their friend in need – customer support automation (CSA).

 Suggested Reading: Automation Is The Next Big Thing In Customer Support